largecats/largecats.github.io/_posts/2020-10-17-spark-cache.md

 <sup>Start time, end time of t0 without cache.</sup>
 </div>

-### Caching eagerly can improve readability when tracking progress in YARN UI
+### Caching eagerly improves readability in YARN UI

 For Spark jobs that use complex SQL queries, the `SQL` page in YARN UI is a good way to track the progress of each query.
 However due to Spark's lazy evaluation, if the intermeidate tables are not cached eagerly or don't have any actions called upon them (e.g., `df.show()`), all the queries will be lumped together into one huge execution plan to be evaluated at the last step, e.g.: